 Do you love seeing marine mammals and fish up close and personal?
 Then you need to check out SeaWorld San Diego!
 SeaWorld San Diego is the first of several SeaWorld parks across the country.
 Its main attraction is the Orca Encounter which is a show dedicated to killer whales.
 You can also pet dolphins, stingrays, and shuck oysters in search of pearls!

 Want to spend the day exploring all kinds of attractions?
 Then be sure to take a few weekends to explore everything that Balboa Park has to offer.
 Balboa Park is situated over 1,200 acres and is notably home to the San Diego Zoo.
 There are also over 16 museums in Balboa Park like the San Diego Museum of Art and the San Diego Natural History Museum.
-It also prized for the stunning architecture throughout the park and its beautiful landscaping.
+It is also prized for the stunning architecture throughout the area and its beautiful landscaping.

 Want to get out of town for a truly magical experience?
 Then head 90 miles north to the Magic Kingdom — Disneyland!
 Disneyland is the first of Walt Disney’s theme parks and is located on 120 acres of land in Anaheim.
 The park is situated around a stunning replica of Sleeping Beauty’s castle.
 When you’ve had your fill of rides and entertainment, head to Downtown Disney for great eats or to check out a show at the House of Blues.

 If you love beer, then you’ll love living in San Diego.
 It has one of the greatest craft brewery scenes in the entire country.
 The city is loaded with over 120 craft breweries, many of which have won awards.
 You can hop on one of the many guided tours to sample flights of beers, meet the brewers, and discuss the brewing process.